FAQs on How to Claim a Pension from Abroad

 More on other sites

-Question: I recently applied for an earnings-related pension from Finland and Spain.
+Question: I recently claimed for an earnings-related pension from Finland and Spain.
 Will my pension from Spain be paid in connection with my earnings-related pension from Finland?

 Reply: No. Your pension from abroad will be paid by the pension provider that grants you the pension.
 That is why it is important that you state your bank account in the IBAN form and reply to any questions the foreign pension provider may send you about your banking information.